erichedstrom/azure-mobile-apps-node-compatibility/README.md

 ### Cannot find module 'xxx'

-Dependencies on external modules such as `azure` and `async` have not been included by default to reduce the size of the application.
+Dependencies on external modules such as `async` have not been included by default to reduce the size of the application.
 If you are using any external modules, you will need to install them by executing:

-    npm i <module_name> --save
+    npm i <module_name>@<version> --save

+The `@<version>` parameter is optional.
+However, it is highly recommended to install the same package versions that were used in your Mobile Service to ensure compatibility.

 The `--save` option adds the dependency to the `package.json` file so it is also installed when deployed to Azure.